About the Cameron Highlands

 Usually, we from Salt in our Hair would advise more ‘things to do’, however, the jungle trails and the tea plantations are the only real and natural experiences in the Cameron Highlands.
 And they are great!

-The Cameron Highlands has a handful of flower, strawberry, and cactus farms who all want a cut of the tourism boom.
-We have been told (and seen ourselves) that the majority of these farms are illegally tapping water from the jungle.
+The Cameron Highlands has flower, strawberry, and cactus farms that all want a cut of the tourism boom.
+We have been explained (and seen ourselves) that the majority of these farms are illegally tapping water from the jungle.
 This harms the jungle, so we decided not to support these practices and to tell you this important information.

 Best time to visit Cameron Highlands

 The temperatures in the highlands are always pleasant and mild, with an average between 21-25 degrees.
-The best time to see the tea plantations at their finest is during the monsoon season from November to February, however, rain is normal throughout the year.
+The best time to see the tea plantations in the Cameron Highlands is during the monsoon season.
+They are at their finest from November to February, however, rain is normal throughout the year.

 The best time to visit the Cameron Highlands is from February to April.

 How to get to the Cameron Highlands